 - Department of Physics

 - Geospatial Science

 - MS in Data And Information Management

 The Department of Physics at Radford University offers dynamic programs for students interested in pursuing their Physics degree and taking that degree into a number of fields after graduation.
-The Department offers 4 concentrations within the Physics major so that students can customize their experience.
-Those concetrations are Physics, Biophysics, Eartn & Space Science, and Physics Education.
-In addition, the Physics Department houses the Dual Degree program in Physics and Engineering with Virginia Tech.
+The department offers four concentrations within the physics major so that students can customize their experience.
+Those concentrations are physics, biophysics, Earth & space science and physics education.
+In addition, the Physics Department houses the dual degree program in Physics and Engineering with Virginia Tech.

 We are committed to quality undergraduate education, with emphasis on hands-on education.
 Our faculty work with students in a number of individual ways to enhance their regular coursework.
-Ongoing research projects include work in surface physics (scanning tunneling microscopy), observational astronomy, and geophysics, microcontroller-based sensor design, and others.
+Ongoing research projects include work in surface physics (scanning tunneling microscopy), observational astronomy, geophysics, microcontroller-based sensor design and others.